joshtynjala/actionscript-3.0-developers-guide/display/filtering-display-objects/creating-and-applying-filters.md

     var myFilter:DropShadowFilter = new DropShadowFilter();

-Although not shown here, the `DropShadowFilter()` constructor (like all the filter classes’ constructors) accepts several optional parameters that can be used to customize the appearance of the filter effect.
+Although not shown here, the `DropShadowFilter()` constructor (like all the filter classes' constructors) accepts several optional parameters that can be used to customize the appearance of the filter effect.

 </div>